Check Valves banner

 Swing Check Valve

-Swing check valves feature a flat disc that swings or pivots on a hinge pin.
-They do not require a stainless steel spring to work.
-When they swing on the seat, they stop reverse flow, and when they swing away from the seat, they permit forward flow.
-They are also classified as a non-return valves.
+Swing check valves feature a flat disc that rotates or pivots on a hinge pin.
+Unlike other valve types, they do not require a stainless steel spring for operation.
+The disc swings onto the seat to prevent reverse flow and swings away from the seat to allow forward flow.
+These valves are also known as non-return valves.

 Butterfly Check Valve